Understanding Bloom’s (and Anderson and Krathwohl’s) Taxonomy

 Effective training programs start with Bloom’s taxonomy.

 Bloom’s Taxonomy was revised in 2000.
-Amazingly, the core principles are still relevant today for instructor-led training, elearning, and everything in between.
+Amazingly, the core principles are still relevant today for instructor-led training, e-learning, and everything in between.
 Let’s take a closer look at the original and then examine what has changed.

 Bloom’s Taxonomy